ivan-hc/AppImage-tips/README.md

 ARCH=x86_64 ./appimagetool AppDir "$APPNAME"_"$VERSION"-x86_64.AppImage
 ```

+## Advanced use - How to add delta updates
 You can also add delta updates info (option -u), to made updates quick (using `zsync` or even better `appimageupdatetool`).

 Let suppose we want add update info for this repository, ivan-hc/AppImage-tips: